cgarriv/Segmented-OT-Network/README.md

 ### ***Phase 4: Implementing and Refining ACL Security***

 With the ROAS design fully functional, the final step was to implement the security policy.
 I created an extended named ACL called VLAN10_SEC on the router.
-The initial policy was to allow the Historian and Engineer Workstations to initiate contact with the Process Cell devices.
+The initial policy was to allow the HMI, Historian and Engineer Workstations to initiate contact with the Process Cell devices.

 However, testing revealed another critical learning opportunity.
 While the initial ping request from the workstation to the PLC was permitted, the PLC’s reply was blocked.
 The simulation mode in Packet Tracer showed the return packet being dropped at the router with the message: The packet does not match the criteria of any statement in the access-list.
 ## Packet Tracer Simulation Log